amkalantari/HaftHashtad/README.md

 **Hafthashtad** is a fully functional Android app built entirely with Kotlin and Jetpack Compose.

-The app is currently in development.
-The `prodRelease` variant is [available on the Play Store](https://play.google.com/store/apps/details?id=com.google.samples.apps.nowinandroid).

 # Features

 **Hafthashtad** displays content from the